s-ilent/scss/README.md

 ## Features include:
 * **Customisable lighting**

-  A shadow tone map system is integrated, which allows for true anime-style material shade colouring and light bias.
+  The shadow tone system allows for true anime-style material shade colouring and light bias.
-  Provides a light ramp system that are integrated seamlessly into lighting.
-  Or, use the Crosstone system and define multiple shadow tones with ramp parameters.
+  Use the Crosstone system and define multiple shadow tones with ramp parameters, or provide your own light ramp texture!
   All integrated with Unity's lighting system!

 * **NPR**